mnb1101/c-toxcore/docs/DHT-Group-Chats.md

 ### Session keypair/shared symmetric key

 When two peers establish a connection they each generate a session encryption keypair and share one another's resulting public key.
 With their own session secret key and the other's session public key, they will both generate the same symmetric encryption key.
-This symmetric key will be used for all further encryption operations between them for the current session (i.e. until one of them disconnects).
+This symmetric key will be used for all further encryption operations between them for the duration of the session.

 The purpose of this extra key exchange is to prevent an adversary from decrypting messages from previous sessions in event that a secret encryption key becomes compromised.
 This is known as forward secrecy.